siavava/portfolio/content/projects/visual/89-mass-spring.md

 \mathbf{x}_i \gets \mathbf{x}_i + \Delta t\,\mathbf{v}_i.
 $$

-**Why the order matters.** Explicit Euler updates position from the _old_ velocity, so on a spring — where the force always opposes displacement — each step lags the true trajectory and adds a little energy.
-Over many steps that error compounds: the oscillation grows instead of decaying, and the strand shakes itself apart.
+The order matters because explicit Euler updates position from the _old_ velocity.
+On a spring, where the force always opposes displacement, each such step lags the true trajectory and adds a little energy, and over many steps that error compounds: the oscillation grows instead of decaying, and the strand shakes itself apart.
 Semi-implicit Euler steps the velocity first, then advances position with the new velocity, which folds a half-step of implicitness into the position update and keeps the per-step energy bounded rather than growing.
 Stability still has a limit set by the stiffest spring: the step must satisfy roughly
 $\Delta t \lesssim \sqrt{m/k_s}$, so raising $k_s$ to make the strand firmer forces a smaller $\Delta t$.
 The bending springs are the stiffest